ono-midori/ono-midori.github.io/techs/libevent.md

 This function fills n-byte buffer at `buf` with `n` bytes of random data.

 If your platform provides the `arc4random()` function, Libevent uses that.
-Otherwise, it uses its own implementation of `arc4random()`, seeded by your operating system’s entropy pool (CryptGenRandom on Windows, /dev/urandom everywhere else).
+Otherwise, it uses its own implementation of `arc4random()`, seeded by your operating system's entropy pool (CryptGenRandom on Windows, /dev/urandom everywhere else).

 ```c++
 int evutil_secure_rng_init(void);
 void evutil_secure_rng_add_bytes(const char *dat, size_t datlen);
 ```

 You do not need to manually initialize the secure random number generator, but if you want to make sure it is successfully initialized, you can do so by calling `evutil_secure_rng_init()`.
 It seeds the RNG (if it was not already seeded) and returns 0 on success.
-If it returns -1, Libevent wasn’t able to find a good source of entropy on your OS, and you can’t use the RNG safely without initializing it yourself.
+If it returns -1, Libevent wasn't able to find a good source of entropy on your OS, and you can't use the RNG safely without initializing it yourself.

 If you are running in an environment where your program is likely to drop privileges (for example, by `running chroot(`)), you should call `evutil_secure_rng_init()` before you do so.

-You can add more random bytes to the entropy pool yourself by calling `evutil_secure_rng_add_bytes()`; this shouldn’t be necessary in typical use.
+You can add more random bytes to the entropy pool yourself by calling `evutil_secure_rng_add_bytes()`; this shouldn't be necessary in typical use.